 Orphan Ella is sent to live with the Royal family, friends of her deceased dad.
 The Royal brothers all want Ella gone – out of their home, out of their school, out of their life!
 But Reid and Ella’s spark is making it hard for him to stay away.

 I’m obsessed with this series.
 Teen angst, snobby classmates, ridiculous storylines, this is the best fluff there is!
 And it is the perfect example of a pick for a list of enemies-to-lovers books- Ella and Reid cannot be more extreme in their feelings.
 This is one of the best YA romance books to read in one sitting (and it does get a little steamy).

 This book has a cult-like following for a reason.
 The first book in the series is a loose fairy tale retelling of Beauty and the Beast set in the world of Prythian.
 Magical creatures, humans, and fae are all prominent in the book.

 This is a fast-paced, addicting, fantasy romance series.
 A love triangle develops by the end of the story and book two is jaw-dropping!
 This is on its way to becoming a classic from the list of enemies-to-lovers books.
 You will want to binge this series in one week.
 We could not leave this epic romance off a list of the best romance novels of all time.

+While this book is technically a YA fantasy series, the books become very steamy and we definitely see this as one of the best fantasy books for adults on the list.
 If you loved ACOTAR, check out this list of books just like it.
 Or head over to our guide on all of Sarah J. Maas’s books.